IBM/ImpactMesh/README.md

 # ImpactMesh

-ImpactMesh is a large-scale multimodal, multitemporal dataset for flood and wildfire mapping.
+ImpactMesh is a large-scale multimodal, multitemporal dataset for flood and wildfire mapping, released by IBM, DLR, and the ESA Φ-lab.
 It combines Sentinel-1 SAR, Sentinel-2 optical imagery, and Copernicus DEM with high-quality annotations from Copernicus EMS.
 The dataset covers over 400 events globally with four temporal observations per event.